Giftedsayrah/aws-keypair-guide/README.md

 # aws-keypair-guide

 This guide demonstrates how to create an RSA key pair in AWS using the Management Console (GUI).
 Key pairs are used to securely connect to EC2 instances via SSH.

-Region used: us-east-1
+-Region used: us-east-1
-Key pair name: nautilus-kp
+-Key pair name: nautilus-kp
-Key type: RSA
+-Key type: RSA

 *Step 1: Log in to AWS Console*
 1. Open your browser and go to the AWS Console URL: